-No. of Audit Committee Meeting during the year Attended|
+|Name||Position||Category||No. of Audit Committee Held||Meeting during the year Attended|

-The Audit Committee invites such of the executives as it considers appropriate i.e. the head of the finance (CFO), representatives of the Statutory Auditors, etc. to attend the Committees meetings.
+The Audit Committee invites such of the executives as it considers appropriate i.e. the head of the finance (CFO), representatives of the Statutory Auditors, Secretarial Auditors etc. to attend the Committee’s meetings.
 The Company

 II.
-Stakeholders Relationship Committee:
+Stakeholders’ Relationship Committee:

 This committee overlooks the performance of the Registrar and Share Transfer Agent and to recommend measures for overall improvement in the Quality of Investor services.
 The Company has always valued its customer relationships.